lanceallendavis/ride-api/README.md

 ### therefore unnecessary to wrap it in a Viewset

 ### For views, ReadOnlyModelViewsets are used as it is to prevent undesired/accidental/invalid requests other than 'GET' in BASE api urls such as 'api/users/'.
+### Also added comments/notes in endpoints(viewsets).

 ### Default SQLite over MySQL/PostgreSQL for ease of access/use/testing for the assessment
-### Containerizing into a Docker image/volume also adds an additional
+### Containerizing into a Docker image/volume also adds an additional step for setup

 # CHALLENGES FACED #